 Shovels and probes are essential when travelling in the backcountry.
-Without a probe to accurately locate a victim and shovel to move the snow recovery times increase massively and a victim buried under a metre of snow will take almost an hour to recover.
-It is often possible to buy a beeper, shovel, probe and backpack at a discounted price at ski shops in Val d'Isere if they are purchased together.
+Without a probe to accurately locate a victim and a shovel to move the snow, recovery times increase massively and a victim buried under a metre of snow will take almost an hour to recover.
+It's often possible to buy a beeper, shovel, probe and backpack at a discounted price when they are purchased together.
 With this equipment a group will be able to carry out a self-contained rescue and should be able to recover a buried friend in under ten minutes.

 Avalanche transceiver advice

-- Do not put a transceiver in your rucksack as this may be torn off by the force of an avalanche, and will result in only your rucksack being saved by the rescue services.
+- Do not put a transceiver in your rucksack.
+If this is torn off by the force of an avalanche only your rucksack will saved by the rescue services.

-- Practise - you can train in your local park or even in the back garden.
-The time to learn how your beeper works is not when your friend is buried.
+- Practise.
+You can train in your local park or even in the back garden.
+The time to learn how your transceiver works is not when your friend is buried.
 The search should almost be reflexive.

 Remember - an avalanche transceiver is the only device that permits a group to perform their own search and rescue operation in the minimum amount of time.
 It is not a substitute for knowledge and safe off-piste practises.